Socialism in Egypt: On the eve of the monarchy

 In 1950, the Wafd were elected to power for the last time, with a socialist party earning a single seat in parliament. al-Nahhas began a campaign of full Egyptian independence with the complete withdrawal of British forces from the canal zone.
 In 1951, he abrogated the 1936 treaty, declaring the presence of British troops in Egypt from then on unlawful.
 Guerrilla warfare was unleashed on the canal, as small cadres of Egyptians - a coalition of Wafdists, leftists and Muslim Brothers - joined the battle against British imperialism.
 80,000 Egyptian workers left their jobs in the British administration, as laborers refused to work in British factories.
 Railway workers, customs officials, airline employees, and longshoremen refused to handle British supplies.
 In 1950, a poll showed that 60% of Cairo students wanted either 'Islamic socialism', socialism or communism.
-There was high hopes for reform, as the new generation of Wafdists, dubbed the "Wafdist Vanguard", emerged as a left-wing faction within the party.
+There were high hopes for reform, as the new generation of Wafdists, dubbed the "Wafdist Vanguard", emerged as a left-wing faction within the party.
 Even Serageddin Pasha, a Wafdist politician representing the right wing of the party, described all the Wafdist deputies as "socialists".
 However, political squabbling both within the party and the cabinet failed to produce adequate reforms, specifically regarding the land situation.

 By the last few years on the monarchy, many socialist factions were in existence, dividing the Egyptian left.
 (Note: These include the main ones: DMNL (Arabic acronym would be HADITU - al-Harakah al-Demoqratiyah lil Tahrur al-Watani), Iskra, and the second Egyptian Communist Party as well as smaller factions such as The Workers Vanguard, Red Star, the Union of Peace Partisans and The New Dawn, as well as countless others.)
 The main division was between the DMNL, the larger party that stressed a united front for national independence, the newly reorganized Egyptian Communist Party, led by Fuad Mursi and Ismail Sabri Abdullah.
 The ECP was more rigid in its form, rejected the loose structure of the DMNL and accepting a more leftist position.
 The Wafd continued its anticommunist position, Curiel was deported to Italy in 1950.